 The Indiana Bureau

-of Motor Vehicles (BMV) will offer extended hours of service at BMV branches
+of Motor Vehicles (BMV) will extend hours of operation on Monday, Nov.
+4,

 As required by

-state law, branches will only process new, amended, or replacement ID cards;
+state law, branches with extended hours will only process new, amended, or

-and renewed, amended, or replacement driverís licenses and learner permits.
+replacement ID cards, and renewed, amended, or replacement driverís licenses

-New driverís licenses and learner permits will be processed provided the
+and learner permits.
+New driverís licenses and learner permits will only be

-driverís license or ID card that expired after the last general election may
+hold a driverís license or ID card that expired after the last general

-use the expired card as proof of identification for voting purposes.
-The
+election may use the expired card as proof of identification for voting

-paper interim credential issued at the license branch at the time of the
+purposes.
+The paper interim credential issued at the license branch at the

-transaction or after a customer has completed an Internet credential
+time of the transaction or after a customer has completed an internet

-transaction is acceptable proof of identification for voting purposes.
+credential transaction is also acceptable proof of identification for voting

 The Indiana BMV